This section describes the following Rackspace Private Cloud powered by VMware (RPC-VMware) tasks:

 For capacity management, you can choose to use third-party software that is compatible with RPC-VMware services.
 However, Rackspace does not guarantee compatibility with third-party products, and functionality is limited within the Customer Access role permissions.

 You can use the VMware APIs within the boundaries of the permission set of each component that you purchase for RPC-VMware.
 For the most up-to-date API information, see the VMware site.

 Rackspace retains administrative access to the RPC-VMware environment.
 However, over 300 permissions are enabled so that you can manage the hosted VMs as you would on-premises.

-If you have a specific use case or third-party system that you want to integrate with your RPC-VMware environment but can’t because of the level of access provided to you in the Customer Access role, discuss your requirements with Rackspace to see if adjustments can be made.
+If you have a specific use case or third-party system that you want to integrate with your RPC-VMware environment but can’t because of the level of access provided to you in the Customer Access role, discuss your requirements with your account team to determine adjustments can be made.
 Requests for additional permissions are reviewed on a case-by-case basis.
-Enter a ticket or call your dedicated account team to discuss your requirements.
+Create a ticket or call your dedicated account team to discuss your requirements.